 - Students are responsible for all course, registration, laboratory, or other fees assessed by the University. - Students will be charged course fees for case logging and portfolio software (Typhon, currently \$100 for entire program length) and computer-administered testing software (ExamSoft, currently \$60/year). - All students are required to hold associate membership in the American Association of Nurse Anesthetists (AANA).
 This is currently \$200 (one-time fee which covers entire program). - Registration for required conferences (MANA Spring conference and Detroit Mercy Senior Seminar) and for optional activities (other professional conferences, extramural board review classes) is the student's responsibility.
 Travel to clinical sites, or travel/lodging for any of the above is the student's responsibility.
-Students may apply for support to attend AANA MidYear Assembly or the AANA Assembly of Didactic & Clinical Educators. - All students are required to take the Self-Evaluation Examination (SEE) during their senior year.
-The cost as of Apr-2022 is \$250. - Students must maintain a current license as a Registered Nurse in Michigan, and ACLS and PALS recognition throughout the program and at the time of graduation.
-The cost of these is the student's responsibility. - A fee must be paid to Detroit Mercy to petition for graduation.
-This fee is paid during the final semester of course work. - Students will be required to submit a \$995 fee (as of Apr-2022) during the final months of the program to NBCRNA for application to take the certification exam. - White lab coats must be worn whenever outside of the operating room and must be furnished and laundered by the student.
+Students may apply for support to attend AANA MidYear Assembly or the AANA Assembly of Didactic & Clinical Educators.

+- All students are required to take the Self-Evaluation Examination (SEE) at least once but possibly more attempts, during their senior year.
+The cost as of January, 2023 is \$265. - Students must maintain a current license as a Registered Nurse in Michigan, and ACLS and PALS recognition throughout the program and at the time of graduation.
+The cost of these is the student's responsibility. (refer to the separate SEE policy) - A fee must be paid to Detroit Mercy to petition for graduation.
+This fee is paid during the final semester of course work. - Students will be required to submit a \$1,045 fee (as of January, 2023) during the final months of the program to NBCRNA for application to take the certification exam. - White lab coats must be worn whenever outside of the operating room and must be furnished and laundered by the student.
 Operating room scrubs are furnished and laundered by each institution.
 You may not remove scrubs from the hospital facility or wear your own scrubs in the operating room. - Each student must supply their own transportation to affiliating hospitals and attend clinical anesthesia conferences at selected hospitals. - Students are required to have email accounts and internet access.
-These are available at no cost at Detroit Mercy. - Students are financially responsible for textbooks or software which may be required or recommended. - Precordial and binaural stethoscopes, anatomy lab supplies, and regional anesthesia class supplies. - Costs of remote proctoring for exams (if needed) are the student's responsibility.
+These are available at no cost at Detroit Mercy. - Students are financially responsible for textbooks or software which may be required or recommended. - Precordial and binaural stethoscopes, anatomy lab supplies, and regional anesthesia class supplies. - Costs of remote proctoring for exams (if needed) are the student's responsibility. - Cost of doctoral regalia to participate in graduation commencements